svaksha/aksh/Agrey/2015-05-26-jsoc-svaksha-tomography.md

 ----

 # 3. PROJECT SCOPE
-This section contains the proposed scope and strategy vis-a-vis available Julia libraries for completing the goals of this project with deliverables sliced into a weekly milestone timeline for the period between 2015Jun15 to 2015Sep15.
+This section contains the proposed scope, strategy vis-a-vis available Julia libraries, and challenges for completing the goals of this project with deliverables sliced into a weekly milestone timeline for the period between 2015Jun15 to 2015Sep15.

-## Implementation
+## 3a.
+Implementation

 ### Fourier Transform
 The Radon transform is inversely related to the 2D Fourier transform<sup>{20}</sup> of the initial function, which is the one variable Fourier transform of the Radon transform<sup>{3}</sup> of that initial function.
 The Fourier transform is invertible on certain intervals of time resulting in an explicit inversion formula for the Radon transform.